Trader Information Victoria's Pride

 Midsumma delivers Victoria’s Pride in partnership with the Victorian Government.

+Thinking of holding an event or activation in/or outside of your business/venue?
 We look forward to working with local businesses to maximise this opportunity for the next event, and to help attendees on the day engage with your businesses.

 Program: From 11am to 9pm, free, family-friendly activities include live entertainment, community stalls and interactive demonstrations, open to the general public.
-Midsumma are committed to providing culturally and creatively diverse content and the program includes a broad range of artists and speakers.
+Midsumma is committed to providing culturally and creatively diverse content and the program includes a broad range of artists and speakers.

 Participation: Midsumma want you to get creative and be involved!
 We encourage special offers that highlight local businesses, promotion of parklets as ‘front row’ viewing, Pride aligned décor and interactive shop front displays.
 Do you have a performance space, a large screen or a dance floor?
 There is ample opportunity to be part of the event and we would love to hear your ideas!

-Site Plan: The event site design has taken note of existing infrastructure along Smith St and Gertrude St. If you have big plans that may change the current footprint of street and sidewalk space, please get in touch.
+The event site design has taken note of existing infrastructure along Smith St and Gertrude St. If you have big plans that may change the current footprint of street and sidewalk space, please get in touch.

 Safety: Safety is at the forefront of Midsumma event and management plans.
-Victoria's Pride is delivered as a COVIDSafe event following guidelines provided and updated by the government.

 Victoria's Pride Street Party